 How does fluorescence affect a diamond?

 The main way that fluorescence affects a diamond is by creating a cloudy, milky appearance and affecting the diamond’s value.
-The cloudy appearance is only noticeable in medium to very strong fluorescence.
+The cloudy appearance is only noticeable in diamonds with medium, strong or very strong fluorescence.
 But how does fluorescence affect value?

 How fluorescence affects diamond value: